List of Learning Research Projects Plans for 2023-24

 • UNT Faculty Fellows: Dr. Rudi Thompson, Dr. Dorothy Bland, Dr. Priscilla Connors, Dr. Aleshia Hayes, Dr. Regina Kaplan-Rakowski, Dr. Brain Lain, Dr. Kara Fulton

 • Taking a key static assignment in an undergraduate Biology course that is tied to the course’s most high-impact learning outcome and replacing it with a dynamic mixed-reality assignment.
 A/B Test for learning performance gains.
-(Rudi Thompson)
+(Rudi Thompson).
+Link to 2D version of the product: Understanding Punnett Squares (YouTube Video).

 • Using VR in JOUR 4240-4210 to explore topics of homelessness, crisis, cultural differences in an immersive way (split design, compare to non-immersive activities) (Dorothy Bland)